Table of Contents

 Form Build and Training Are Where Implementations Live or Die

 A partner builds forms through an operational lens.
-Clinical documentation gets designed to support medical necessity, payer requirements, accreditation standards under CARF or Joint Commission, and 42 CFR Part 2 requirements that HHS and SAMHSA updated in the February 2024 Final Rule, with a compliance deadline of February 16, 2026.
-Progress notes, treatment plans, assessments, discharge summaries: built to reduce redundancy and improve compliance, not just to populate system fields.
+Clinicians should document to support medical necessity, payer requirements, accreditation standards under CARF or Joint Commission, and 42 CFR Part 2 requirements that HHS and SAMHSA finalized in the February 2024 Final Rule.
+Per the HHS fact sheet, the rule took effect April 16, 2024, with a compliance date of February 16, 2026.
+On February 13, 2026, OCR announced a Civil Enforcement Program, and beginning February 16, 2026, entities and persons subject to the regulation must comply with all applicable requirements, with penalties aligned to HIPAA Privacy, Security, and Breach Notification Rules.
+Progress notes, treatment plans, assessments, discharge summaries: your team should build all of it to reduce redundancy and improve compliance, not just to populate system fields.

 The Strategic Advantage Is Speed With Confidence

-A partner brings structure, experience, and execution velocity.
-They reduce decision fatigue, protect the internal team, and make sure Kipu, Sunwave, or Ritten gets implemented in a way that supports long-term growth and compliance with 42 CFR Part 2, HIPAA, and state licensure standards in jurisdictions like Florida, Tennessee, and Arizona.
+A partner brings structure, market experience, and execution velocity.
+Operators reduce decision fatigue, protect the internal team, and make sure Kipu, Sunwave, or Ritten gets implemented in a way that supports long-term growth and compliance with 42 CFR Part 2, HIPAA, and state licensure standards in jurisdictions like Florida, Tennessee, and Arizona.
+As the Quarles firm summarized, under the updated Part 2 framework, the HIPAA enforcement framework now applies to Part 2 violations, including financial penalties for noncompliance, criminal fines, and possible imprisonment.
+The HIPAA Journal notes that Part 2 civil monetary penalties now range from $141 to $2.1 million per violation, subject to annual inflation adjustments.

 At Atlantic Health Strategies, we treat EMR implementation as part of the operational backbone, not a side project.
 The right EMR matters.
 The right partner determines whether it actually works.